Yoshihiko Noda: President of the Constitutional Democratic Party

+In the 2025 Japanese House of Councillors election, the party gained 4 seats compared to the previous election in 2019.

 Personal life

-Noda has been married to his wife Hitomi since 1992 and has two sons.
+Noda has been married to Hitomi since 1992 and has two sons.
 He has a black belt in judo.
 His favorite food and drink are ramen and sake.
 He wrote a book entitled Enemy of the DPJ: Government Change Has a Good Cause.

-In an interview with The Washington Post Noda said he loved watching movies and is a fan of Meryl Streep, who had recently won an Academy Award for her portrayal of the former British prime minister Margaret Thatcher in The Iron Lady.
+In an interview with The Washington Post, Noda said he loved watching movies and is a fan of Meryl Streep, who had recently won an Academy Award for her portrayal of the former British prime minister Margaret Thatcher in The Iron Lady.
 The movie follows Thatcher's life and career as she pushed through a series of economic and administrative reforms despite opposition from her countrymen.
 Noda also said one of his favorite movies is the 1939 film Mr. Smith Goes to Washington, which tells the story of a U.S. senator who single-handedly fights against political corruption.

 Noda is a fan of professional wrestling and has stated that Kenta Kobashi is his favorite wrestler.
 On 11 May 2013, Noda attended Kobashi's retirement event, Final Burning in Budokan, in Tokyo's Nippon Budokan.